pragyanmehrotra/recipal-expo/README.md

    - Check the configuration in `tamagui.config.js`
    - Verify the provider is wrapping your app

+### Email Verification Issues

+**Problem**: Not receiving verification codes during development

+**Cause**: Clerk development instances have very limited email sending capabilities (only 2 emails per hour)

+**Solutions**:

+1. **For Development Testing**:

+   - Use the OTP verification screen in the app
+   - Enter the 6-digit code sent to your email
+   - Click "Resend Code" if needed
+   - Check spam/junk folders
+   - Wait up to 1 hour between code attempts

+2. **For Production**:

+   - Upgrade to a paid Clerk plan
+   - Configure email providers (SendGrid, Mailgun, etc.) in Clerk dashboard
+   - Set up proper email templates

+3. **Alternative Testing**:

+   - Use Clerk's test email feature in the dashboard
+   - Create test accounts with real email addresses
+   - Use the Clerk dashboard to manually verify emails

+4. **Bypass Verification (Development Only)**:

+   - In Clerk dashboard, go to Users → [User] → Actions → Verify Email
+   - This manually verifies the email without sending an email

+5. **OTP Verification (Recommended)**:
+   - The app now uses OTP codes instead of email links
+   - Codes are typically 6 digits and easier to enter
+   - More reliable than email links in development

 ## 📄 License

 This project is part of the ReciPal meal planning application.